iv-m/iv-m.github.io/contents/articles/first-article/index.md

 ## How do I get there?

 First [github pages].
-The tutorial is very straightforward, and I walked it throgh some time ago, leaving it with a simple `index.html` saying "Under construction".
+The tutorial is very straightforward, and I walked through it some time ago, leaving it with a simple `index.html` saying "Under construction".
 The main outcome was: I can put some pages into the master branch of a particular repository, and then push it to `origin` -- and these pages immediately become my site,